German battleship Bismarck: Sinking

 After daybreak on 27 May, King George V led the attack.
 Rodney followed off her port quarter; Tovey intended to steam directly at Bismarck until he was about 8 nmi away.
 At that point, he would turn south to put his ships parallel to his target.
 At 08:43, lookouts on King George V spotted her, some 23000 m away.
 Four minutes later, Rodney's two forward turrets, comprising six 16 in guns, opened fire, then King George V's 14 in guns began firing.
 Bismarck returned fire at 08:50 with her forward guns; with her second salvo, she straddled Rodney.
 Thereafter, Bismarck's ability to aim her guns deteriorated as the ship, unable to steer, moved erratically in the heavy seas and deprived Schneider of a predictable course for range calculations.

 As the range fell, the ships' secondary batteries joined the battle.
 Norfolk and Dorsetshire closed and began firing with their 8 in guns.
 At 09:02, a 16-inch shell from Rodney struck Bismarck's forward superstructure, killing hundreds of men and severely damaging the two forward turrets.
 According to survivors, this salvo probably killed both Lindemann and Lütjens and the rest of the bridge staff, although other survivors stated that they saw Lindemann on the deck as the ship sank.
 The main fire control director was also destroyed by this hit, which probably also killed Schneider.
-A second shell from this salvo struck the forward main battery, which was disabled, though it would manage to fire one last salvo at 09:27.
-Lieutenant von Müllenheim-Rechberg, in the rear control station, took over firing control for the rear turrets.
+A second shell from this salvo struck the forward main battery, which was disabled, though it fired one last salvo at 09:27.
+Lieutenant Müllenheim-Rechberg, in the rear control station, took over firing control for the rear turrets.
 He managed to fire three salvos before a shell destroyed the gun director, disabling his equipment.
 He gave the order for the guns to fire independently, but by 09:31, all four main battery turrets had been put out of action.
 One of Bismarck's shells exploded 20 feet off Rodney's bow and damaged her starboard torpedo tube—the closest Bismarck came to a direct hit on her opponents.
 At 09:10 Rodney launched six of her 24.5 in torpedoes from a distance of 10 km and Norfolk launched four from 15 km.
 All torpedoes missed.